 The amount represented the earnest money paid by the Group in 2018 for a potential investment in Gabon amounted to RMB10,000,000.
-The Group entered into termination agreements with the counterparties in prior years and certain amount of earnest money was refunded by the counterparties and the remaining unsettled amount of HK\$2,575,000 (2022: HK\$2,643,000) had been fully impaired.
-The Group continues to take recovery actions against the relevant parties for the remaining outstanding balance.
+The Group entered into termination agreements with the counterparties in prior years and certain amount of earnest money was refunded by the counterparties and the remaining unsettled amount of HK\$2,484,000 (2023: HK\$2,575,000) had been fully impaired.